• Skip to primary navigation

 The below recipe is a riff on New York City herbalist Dawn Petter’s favorite herbal remedies for insomnia.
 Because the active ingredient is lemon balm tea, these “sleep gummies” are gentle enough for kids and adults alike.

 Best of all, you can enjoy them on a full or empty stomach.
 Try them for a week and see what you think.
-Most people experience the benefits for sleep immediately.
-We love them!
+Most people experience an improvement in their quality of sleep immediately.

 sleep-gummy-vitamins